Posted on 6/2/2017 in Digital Marketing

 Historically, we have always recommended SSL certificates for websites that ask users to input any type of secure information.
 As of October 2017, this will no longer be enough to meet Google’s standards and avoid a “not secure” message appearing on your site.

 A More Secure Web: Phase 1

-Last September, Google announced phase 1 of their plan for “a more secure web” which went into effect in January of this year with Chrome version 56.
-This first phase has Chrome now labelling HTTP pages that collect passwords or credit cards as non-secure.
+Last September, Google announced phase 1 of its plan for “a more secure web” which went into effect in January of this year with Chrome version 56.
+This first phase has Chrome now labeling HTTP pages that collect passwords or credit cards as non-secure.

 Per Google, in order to ensure that the Not Secure warning is not displayed for your pages, all forms containing <input type=password> elements and any inputs detected as credit card fields are present only on secure origins.
 This means that the top-level page must be HTTPS and, if the input is in an iframe, that iframe must also be served over HTTPS.

 A More Secure Web: Phase 2

 On April 27th, Google announced the next phase of their quest for better web security.
 In addition to showing the not secure warning on HTTP pages where password and credit card data is entered, it will also be extended to:

 - Anywhere that users enter data on an HTTP page